 - 1. Health services provided in a foreign country, unless required as Emergency Health Services. - 2.
-Travel or transportation expenses, even if ordered by a Physician, except as identified under Travel and Lodging Assistance Program in Clinical Programs and Resources.
+Travel or transportation expenses, even if ordered by a Physician, except as identified under Complex Medical Conditions Travel and Lodging Assistance Program for the Covered Health Services described above under Clinical Programs and Resources and, except as identified under Travel and Lodging.
+Additional travel expenses related to Covered Health Services received from a Designated Provider or other Network Provider may be reimbursed at the Plan's discretion.
 This exclusion does not apply to ambulance transportation for which Benefits are provided as described under Ambulance Services in Additional Coverage Details.